Pricing

 • Faster go-to-market.
 With PFaaS, platforms can embed payment capabilities in 4-8 months, eliminating the 12–24 month timeline of becoming a full PayFac.

 • New revenue streams.
 Every transaction processed through the platform generates income.
-PFaaS turns payments into a profit centre, not just an add-on feature.
+PFaaS enables platforms to earn transaction fees from payment acceptance, turning payments into a profit centre, not just an add-on feature.

 • Customer stickiness.
 When payments are built directly into the platform, customers are less likely to switch.
-This improves retention and lifetime value.
+Seamless payment acceptance and improved customer experience are among all the benefits of using PFaaS, which improves retention and lifetime value.

 • Scalability.
 Providers can expand into new geographies using the PFaaS partner’s existing infrastructure.